TRU-CS/COMP_1110/README.md

     - There are two type of test cells:
       - **visible** tests where students can see it directly in their notebook, and
       - **hidden** tests where students cannot see it and it will only apply after they submit their work to Gradescope
+    - Distribute work to students: Everything in the `release/template/student` folder including data, img, and the ipynb files will need to be shared with the students.
 7. **Upload the autograder zip file to Gradescope**
     - Under `release/template/autograder` folder, you will see a `.zip` file which contains the autograder.
 Please upload them to Gradescope